 They put the Cervidil in at 6 PM and would give it 12 hours to ripen me up a bit.
 I hardly slept a wink that night because the shot of morphine they gave me to “help me sleep” made me trip my brains out.
 Come 6 AM the next morning, I was exhausted and guess what?
 The Cervidil didn’t take; it was still Groundhog Day!

 You know the script.
 We were back to square one (technically, we had never left it to begin with).

-Upon receiving this news, I broke down and cried like a baby.
-I cursed everyone and everything, especially my cervix.
+Upon receiving this news, I broke down.
 I seriously lost my shit; it was not one of my finer moments in life.
-The nurse turned on the pitocin drip as I sobbed quietly into my pillow: this was NOT going as planned.
+The nurse turned on the pitocin drip as I sobbed quietly into my pillow.

 All I could think was: great, I’ll get alllll these painful contractions, I won’t dilate, I’ll get an epidural to ease the pain, which will further slow down my non-existent labor.
 I’ll become exhausted from lack of food and sleep and I’ll agree to a C-section just to end it all.
 Yes, this was my little L&D Doomsday scenario (not to be dramatic).
 But seriously?
 This happened to soooo many women I know.
 Like, all.
 Tha.
 Time.
 I’ve seen this movie and I know how it ends.